 Nerva would begin the Nerva-Antonine dynasty in 96 CE.
-Including himself, its first five rulers would go on to be called the “Five Good Emperors” of Rome.
+Including himself, modern day scholars call its first five rulers the “Five Good Emperors” of Rome.

 Who Were the Five Good Emperors of Rome?

 The Five Good Emperors refer to the first five rulers of the Nerva-Antonine dynasty.
-These rulers were Nerva, Trajan, Hadrian, Antoninus Pius, and Marcus Aurelius.
-The last ruler of this dynasty, Commodus, is often considered to be the beginning of the empire’s long decline.
+These rulers included Nerva, Trajan, Hadrian, Antoninus Pius, and Marcus Aurelius.
+Historians often consider the last ruler of this dynasty, Commodus, to be the beginning of the empire’s long decline.